Basware/typescript-ng1-style/README.md

    application built with browserify to main.js. "angular" is globally visible.
  - Strict DI used
  - Gulp (but it doesn't matter, as heavy lifting done by browserify)
+ - TSD package manager is used to install and bundle TypeScript definition files for improved intellisense.

 ## Controllers